efcs/elib/README.md

 no support for MSVC.
 With enough trouble it should build in Cygwin and MinGW.

 ## Compiler Support.
-Elib supports GCC 4.8 and 4.9.
-It also supports LLVM/Clang 3.4 and libc++.
+Elib supports the following compiler/library configurations:
+ - GCC 4.8
+ - GCC 4.9
+ - Clang 3.4 (with/without libc++)
+ - Clang 3.5 trunk (with/without libc++)

 ## Library Summary